NirvaCx/RadIceCream/README.md

 Please note that the information below is for Windows.
 You should check out FPGRARS' GitHub repository if you're on Linux or MacOS so that you can run the game in your system: https://github.com/LeoRiether/FPGRARS

+THE .bat EXECUTABLE DOES NOT WORK ON THOSE OPERATING SYSTEMS EITHER

 Open terminal from the game directory and type in the following:
 ```
 ./fpgrars-x86_64-pc-windows-gnu.exe main.s